 On Tuesdays and sometimes Saturdays the local market takes place here.

 It’s very popular among locals and tourists, it’s a colorful place to buy everything from strawberries to ceramic bowls.

 Just stroll, take it all in and enjoy your morning.

-During Christmas and the New Year holiday, part of this market is transformed into a skating rink!
+During Christmas holidays and New Years, part of this market is transformed into a skating rink!